 During 1992-1998, she also worked at the Scientific and Technical Research Council of Turkey (TUBİTAK), where her responsibilities, among others, included chairing selection panels and administration of science fellowships at graduate, postgraduate and senior levels.
 She initiated a number of international exchange programs as well as novel support schemes for researchers.
 She was the national administrator of several international science fellowships programs, and the European Science Exchange Program.

-She carried out research at the Technical University, Darmstadt, and at the Institute of Experimental Mathematics, Essen, Germany for varying periods during 1986-2007.
-In 1991 she received Mustafa Parlar Foundation Research Incentive Award.
+She carried out research at the Technical University, Darmstadt, the Institute of Experimental Mathematics, Essen, RICAM, Linz, and Otto von Guericke University, Magdeburg.

 She is a member of the London Mathematical Society and Turkish Mathematical Society (Vice-President during 1998-2002).